i-Taozi/MavenCompileTrigger/src/site/markdown/index.md

 		</repository>
 	</repositories>

-### generating an self signed SSL certificate
+### generating an self signed ssl certificate

 Just a hint how to generate a certificate for localhost.

 	keytool -genkey -keyalg RSA -alias selfsigned -keystore keystore.jks -storepass password -validity 360 -keysize 2048 -ext SAN=DNS:localhost,IP:127.0.0.1  -validity 9999

-This will generate a keystore file named 'keystore.jks' with a self signed certificate for a host named localhost with the IP address 127.0.0.1 .
+This will generate a keystore file named 'keystore.jks' with a self signed certificate for a host named localhost with the ip adress 127.0.0.1 .
 Now you can use:

 	server.makeSecure(NanoHTTPD.makeSSLSocketFactory("/keystore.jks", "password".toCharArray()), null);

-Before you start the server to make NanoHTTPD serve HTTPS connections, when you make sure 'keystore.jks' is in your classpath.
+Before you start the server to make Nanohttpd serve https connections, when you make sure 'keystore.jks' is in your classpath .

 -----